bvonboyen/bvonboyen.github.io/_posts/2025-12-04-management-clarity.md

 ![Wolfsburg Probabilities](/assets/img/VfLWolfsburg_EntwicklungWahrscheinlichkeiten.png)

-Wolfsburg’s falling UCL probability and rising relegation risk tell a simple story:
-the early view of the squad was too optimistic, and course-correction becomes a strategic necessity.
+Wolfsburg’s falling UCL probability and rising relegation risk tell a simple story: the early view and current performance of the squad is diverging, and course-correction becomes a strategic necessity.

 I rely on these curves to judge whether we stay on plan or need to adjust.